yagizeraslan/DeepSeek-Unity/README.md

 # Unity DeepSeek API Integration

-⚠️ This is an un official integration not affiliated with or endorsed by DeepSeek.
+⚠️ This is an unofficial integration not affiliated with or endorsed by DeepSeek.

 A lightweight, easy-to-use integration of the DeepSeek AI API for Unity projects.
 This package allows Unity developers to quickly implement AI-powered chat capabilities using DeepSeek's powerful language models.